-By 2010, the first intelligent analysis software for fiber inspection and cable connector cleanliness were created, which was based on the IEC standard.
-The software automatically detected and analyzed any defect, highlighted it on the display screen, and gave an overall pass-fail status, thereby removing the burden of interpretation and human error from the equation.
+By 2010, the landscape changed again with the development of intelligent analysis software for cable connector inspection and cleanliness, aligned with the IEC standard.
+This software had the capability to automatically detect and analyze defects in cable connectors, highlight them on the display screen, and provide an overall pass-fail status.
+This advancement aimed to eliminate the burden of interpretation and human error from the equation when dealing with cable connectors.
 Or did it?